What to expect from dynamical modelling of galactic haloes: Simulations and Tracers

 We select both isolated and binary haloes from MRII.
 Firstly, we identify a parent sample of haloes whose masses are analogous to Milky way, i.e., $0.5\times10^{12}<M_{200}<2.5\times10^{12}\mathrm{M_\odot}$ \footnote{We use $M_{200}$ to denote the mass of a spherical region with mean density equal to 200 times the critical density of the Universe.}.
 To select haloes that are well isolated, we require that all companions within a sphere of 2~Mpc are at least one order of magnitude smaller in $M_{200}$.
 For binary haloes, we make the selection in analogy to the MW and M31 system.
 The two haloes are required to be separated by a distance of 500 to 1000~kpc, and for a sphere centred on the mid-point of the two haloes, with a radius of 1.25~Mpc, all companions within the sphere should be less massive than the smaller of the two.
 In the end we have 658 isolated haloes and 336 binary haloes (or 168 pairs).

 Inside each halo, we use dark matter particles that do not belong to any bound subhaloes and are within the virial radius\footnote{The radius within which the mean density is 200 times the critical density of the universe.}, $R_{200}$, as tracers.
+The mean number of such dark matter particles in each halo is about $10^5$.